lrug/lrug.org/source/meetings/2018/november/index.html.md

 > well as personal development at the current position as well as for the future
 > ones?
 This talk will give insight on the business side of the
 > employer-employee relationship.

+### Food!

+{::sponsor name="GitHub" size="main" /}

+The nice people at [GitHub](https://github.com/) have sponsored this meeting by buying some pizza for us to eat.
+It'll be laid out downstairs in the Skills Matter bar area and there will options for vegetarian, vegan, and gluten-free diets.
+It'll be available from about 6 and will last until it's all been eaten.
+There should be plenty, but turn up early if you want to make sure you get some.

+Thanks again to [GitHub](https://github.com/) for supporting us!

 Afterwards
 ----------